projectbaluga/RagnaPH-Launcher/README.md

 ## 🧪 Testing

-The test suite validates patch parsing, downloads, and state handling:
+The test suite validates patch parsing, downloads, and state handling.
+Run it from the repository root with the .NET SDK installed:

 ```bash
 dotnet test